-> This is the climate diagram in Tideswell.
-July is the warmest month of the year in Tideswell with temperatures reaching a maximum average of 21°.
+This is the climate diagram in Tideswell.
+This year, July will have higher average temperatures.
 On the other hand, you could have temperatures dropping under 2° in January.
-According to the climate diagram, January is the rainiest month of the year in Tideswell.
+The rainiest month is July while the driest month is September.

 Discover the Peak District from your Tideswell holiday home